Kushal-39/scrypts/README.md

 ### CORS errors in browser
 - Ensure backend is running with CORS middleware enabled
+- Check that your origin is in the `ALLOWED_ORIGINS` environment variable
+- For local dev: `export ALLOWED_ORIGINS="http://localhost:3000"`
+- For production: Update `ALLOWED_ORIGINS` with your production domain
 - Check browser console for specific origin issues
-- For production, update `internal/middleware/cors.go` with your frontend domain

 ### "Failed to fetch notes"
 - Verify backend is running on port 8080